Unity-Technologies/UnityBlackmagicVideo/SampleProjects/Blackmagic_Legacy/README.md

-# Blackmagic Video I/O Legacy Sample
+# Blackmagic and Legacy Render Pipeline Sample Project

-Legacy Pipeline versions of the Blackmagic package samples.
+Use this Unity project to test Blackmagic package with the Unity Editor's Legacy Render Pipeline.

 ## Sample Scenes
 The following sample scenes are available: